jekeymer/Contact-Process/README.md

   https://en.wikipedia.org/wiki/Contact_process_(mathematics)

-For a guide on the mathematical model for ecological applications, see: Durrett and Levin, 1998
+For a guide on the mathematical model for ecological applications, see:

+"Stochastic Spatial Models: A User's Guide to Ecological Applications" by Durrett and Levin, 1998.

+published @:

   https://royalsocietypublishing.org/doi/10.1098/rstb.1994.0028